frifox/cloudflare-ddns/README.md

    - click `Upload from` > `.zip file` > `Upload`
    - find your `cloudflare-ddns.zip`
    - `Save`
-4. Under `Function overview` section:
+4. Under `Configuration` tab:
-   - copy the `Function URL`, will be used in UniFi later
+   - Function URL > copy the url, will be used in UniFi later

 ## 4. Config your lambda func via ENV
 1. Under `Configuration` tab > `Environment variables`: